sunapi386/rails5_ember_todo/README.md

 Rails 5 API app & Ember
 =======================

+In this folder are two submodules: the Ruby API component, and the ember frontend component.
+They are submodules so you can look at them to see how they were build individually (commit history).

 I'm learning rails 5 and ember, so I'm putting together this guide as a form to track what I'm learning and keep progress.
 Some of my information sources are: